fastlta/sb-public/docs/public_api.md

 Examples:

-- To display the description as text in the top and centre of the brick e-paper
+- To display the description as text in the top and centre of the Silent Brick e-paper

 ```
 curl -X PUT -F "description=Brick001" -F"display_mode=3" https://<host-ip>/sb-public-api/api/v1/bricks/<brick-uuid>.json